 Montalcino - Mt Amiata - 40

 Today’s ride covers another area of Val d’Orcia with the goal to make it to Mount Amiata for a beautiful climb in its cool forest.
 While these places might not sound familiar, they are very important to the locals.
-Crossing the Orcia river, which gives its name to the UNESCO recognized valley, we enter a lesser touristy Tuscany dotted by a number of medieval villages.
-Our goal today is the climb of Mount Amiata and lunch is planned on the way down and it will feature more local specialties.
+Crossing the Orcia River, which gives its name to the UNESCO-recognized valley, we enter a less-touristy Tuscany dotted by a number of medieval villages.
+Our goal today is the climb of Mount Amiata, and lunch on the way down will feature more local specialties.
 This mountain is an ancient volcano, now dormant, that is over 5,600 ft high.